The Navy SEALs are one of the most elite and efficient special operations units in the whole wide world.

 $31,676,128

-Inspired by the novel "Firing Point" by Don Keith and George Wallace, "Hunter Killer" is directed by Donovan Marsh and features Gerard Butler and Gary Oldman in leading roles.
+"Hunter Killer" (2018), directed by Donovan Marsh, draws inspiration from the novel "Firing Point" by Don Keith and George Wallace.
+The film stars Gerard Butler and Gary Oldman, who deliver commanding performances in their leading roles.

 ActionThrillerWar